 - Curious about your competitors? ✓

 - Building or vetting backlinks? ✓

-And that little lot is barely scratching the surface -it does a whole lot more.
+And that little lot is barely scratching the surface – it does a whole lot more.
 Plus the SEMrush team are actively building new tools all the time.

-Still – it’s a big ticket item, I get that – so with the Optimisey link you get a free 7-day trial.
+With this Optimisey link you get a free 7-day trial.

 If you’re not blown away by it’s power and potential in that first week, fair enough.
 I’m pretty confident you will be.